Ephraim Palace

 The Ephraim Palace (Ephraim-Palais) is a Rococo-style building in Berlin, Germany, originally constructed in 1766.
-Despite the destruction of the palace in 1936 by Nazi Germany, the beginning of a reconstruction was possible in 1985, as many elements of the facade had been stored in East Germany.
-Today, the Ephraim Palace is a cultural-heritage property and houses a museum, mostly dealing with cultural topics.
+Despite the destruction of the palace in 1936 by Nazi Germany, East German state sponsored reconstruction began in 1985, as many elements of the facade were restored.
+Today, the Ephraim Palace is a cultural-heritage property and houses a museum, Stadtmuseum Berlin, mostly dealing with cultural topics.

 The Ephraim Palace is named after Veitel Heine Ephraim, who hired the experienced architect Friedrich Wilhelm Dieterichs to design a palace on the property of the oldest pharmacy of Berlin.